gammasoft71/gammasoft71/docs/home.md

 # ... also

 * The c++ is my favorite language, naturaly followed by c#.
-* I love Apple products for their simplicity of use but I also admire the technologies of Microsoft for their efficiency as for example the .Net Framework.
+* I like Apple products for their simplicity of use but I also admire the technologies of Microsoft for their efficiency as for example the .Net Framework.
 * Gammasoft name was created by analogy to Microsoft.
 I know... but I was young at this time.